Curation

 Disrupted Icons (The Maternal Gaze)

 This exhibition was the result of a collaboration between visual artist Lucy Cade and sound artist Eleanor Turner.
 Their work questions and celebrates modern motherhood, stressing the necessity for reinvention alongside traditional or religious expectations of ‘Mother and Child’.
 Lucy and Eleanor have archived the show here, but it continues to evolve.
-The starting point for the project in 2022 was the opening ‘Chapel Scene’ of Andrei Tarkovsky’s film ‘Nostalghia’.
+The starting point for the project was the opening ‘Chapel Scene’ of Andrei Tarkovsky’s film ‘Nostalghia’.
 See below to watch the clip of the film, complete with a sample of Eleanor's soundscape.